debuggingfuture/geist/README.md

 Today, one can build a static dWebsite that is censorship resistent, decentralized by hosting it on IPFS, with resolution handled by ENS domain.
 Websites can be updated via IPNS wiith immutable content trails and made persistent with IPFS pinnings.
 Great tools such as eth.limo and fleek made such approach user friendly.
 Pairing with smart contract, we can create autonomous dApp comprised of UI and fully on-chain application states that benefit from security and governance mechanism of Ethereum.

-As billions of websites are not decentralized today, we explore challenges and opportunites for making dWebsite greater.
+As billions of websites are not decentralized today, we explore challenges and opportunites for making dWebsite greater and more autonomous.

 We build Geist to support DAW by removing trust assumptions in development & deployment, add private previews to website and support anti collusion voting, so we can say good bye to seat-based pricing centralization tools and for DAO to collaborate at scale.